K correction

-K correction converts measurements of astronomical objects into their respective rest frames.
+K correction is a process for converting measurements of astronomical objects into their respective rest frames.
 The correction acts on that object's observed magnitude (or equivalently, its flux).
 Because astronomical observations often measure through a single filter or bandpass, observers only measure a fraction of the total spectrum, redshifted into the frame of the observer.
 For example, to compare measurements of stars at different redshifts viewed through a red filter, one must estimate K corrections to these measurements in order to make comparisons.
 If one could measure all wavelengths of light from an object (a bolometric flux), a K correction would not be required, nor would it be required if one could measure the light emitted in an emission line.